Pauwlo/Bro/Install/README.md

 If you want to import certificates with Init, place them in the `.\Init\Files\Certificates` folder.
 They will be imported in Local Machine\Trusted Root Certification Authorities.

-Close the Edge pop-up from the taskbar.

 Copy the Init script folder and its shortcut `Start Init.lnk` on a USB drive.
-The one you used to install Windows 10, for example.
+The one you used to install Windows, for example.

 Insert the USB drive into the computer, then select "Open folder" when prompted.